ARozar/playground-Eu6lGz8l/statement.md

         }
 // }
 ```
 The most important thing to note here is everytime the partition function is called the approach that is taken results in the pivot value being placed in the correct position.
+It should be noted the five steps mentioned above are a high level description of what we look to do.
+The actual implementation to achieve these five steps will be slightly different.

 ### Partitioning part one -  Choosing our pivot
 In this tutorial we will choose our pivot by generating a random number between the start and end values of each partition.